SAP-samples/teched2023-AD266/exercises/ex2/README.md

 1. We will examine the `SignupService` and the `GoalService`.

 2. The `SignupService` is a service that just exposes an action.
-The action takes a `String` Session as input.
+The action takes a `String` session as input.
    ```
    @path: 'SignupService'
    service SignupService {
    action signUp(session: String);
    }
    ```
    The `@path` argument allows you to provide a custom path for the exposed service.
-The `SignupService` would be available when the application starts up at path: //Todo
+   The `SignupService` would be available when the application starts up at path: `{application-hostname}/odata/v4/SignupService/`

 3. The `GoalService` is a service that exposes an entity `Goal` which is a projection on the `Goal_101` entity exposed by the SuccessFactors Goal Plan API.
    ```